Raf-Batista/DiscordBot/README.md

 I used this awesome guide to build the bot https://discordjs.guide/

-I also used this guide for Blizzards API https://develop.battle.net/documentation/guides/getting-started
+I also used this guide for Blizzards API \n https://develop.battle.net/documentation/guides/getting-started

-To use this bot, you need to set up a bot here https://discordapp.com/
+To use this bot, you need to set up a bot here \n https://discordapp.com/

 Here's the link to the guide for setting up a bot